akshaynarwadkar/akshaynarwadkar/README.md

 - 👋 Hi, I’m @akshaynarwadkar
-- 👀 I’m interested in Web Devlopment
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Javascript and React
 - 💞️ I’m looking to collaborate on Javascript
 - 📫 How to reach me @imrealakshay on Instagram